ros/genmsg/doc/developer.rst

 for example of this.

-:ref:`stack.yaml <catkin:stack.yaml>`
+:ref:`stack.xml <catkin:stack.xml>`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each language is identified by a name which must be specified in the stack.yaml file.
+Each language is identified by a name which must be specified in the stack.xml file.
 The example entry for the generator for C++ is:

 ``Catkin-ROS-Message-Generator: cpp``